Download eBooks & Wiring Diagrams (FREE)

 The Fan-Tastic fan is a popular vent fan alternative to the Maxxair fan.
 Though prices fluctuate, a Fan-Tastic fan tends to be about $100 cheaper than their Maxxfan competitor.

-But perhaps more important, the Fan-Tastic fan is sleeker and has a more streamlined look.
+But perhaps more importantly, the Fan-Tastic fan is sleeker and has a more streamlined look.
 This makes the fan a better option if stealth camping is a top priority since the Fan-Tastic fan is less visible from the street side.

-But even with considering the fan’s cheaper price point and lower profile, we still wouldn’t buy the Fan-Tastic fan simply because the fan lacks a rain cover.
+But even considering the fan’s cheaper price point and lower profile, we still wouldn’t buy the Fan-Tastic fan simply because the fan lacks a rain cover.
 And to repeat our point above, we think the rain cover is the MOST essential feature of the Maxxair fan.

-The Verdict - The Maxxair Fan Is The Best RV Vent Fan
+The Verdict – The Maxxair Fan Is the Best RV Vent Fan

 Maxxair Maxxfan Rain Cover - Best RV Vent Fan